Junto Nakatani: Nakatani vs. Astrolabio

-Nakatani was scheduled to make the first defense of his WBC bantamweight title against mandatory challenger Vincent Astrolabio at Ryōgoku Kokugikan in Tokyo, Japan on July 20, 2024.
+Nakatani was scheduled to make the first defense of his WBC bantamweight title against mandatory challenger Vincent Astrolabio at Ryōgoku Kokugikan in Tokyo, Japan on 20 July 2024.
 Nakatani won the fight and retained his title, by scoring bodyshot TKO in the first round.

 Nakatani vs. Sor Chitpattana

-Nakatani made the second defense of his WBC bantamweight title against Petch Sor Chitpattana on October 14, 2024 in Tokyo, Japan.
+Nakatani made the second defense of his WBC bantamweight title against Petch Sor Chitpattana on 14 October 2024 in Tokyo, Japan.
 He won the fight by a sixth-round technical knockout.

 Nakatani vs. Cuellar

-Nakatani was scheduled to make the third defense of his WBC bantamweight title against David Cuellar Contreras at Ariake Arena in Tokyo, Japan on February 24, 2025.
+Nakatani was scheduled to make the third defense of his WBC bantamweight title against David Cuellar Contreras at Ariake Arena in Tokyo, Japan on 24 February 2025.
 Nakatani knocked down Cuellar two times and won the fight by knockout in the third round.

 WBC and IBF Bantamweight Championship Unification

-Holding the WBC bantamweight title, Nakatani faced the IBF bantamweight champion Ryosuke Nishida in the championship unification in Tokyo, Japan, on June 8, 2025.
+Holding the WBC bantamweight title, Nakatani faced the IBF bantamweight champion Ryosuke Nishida in the championship unification in Tokyo, Japan, on 8 June 2025.
 He won by stoppage when Nishida retired at the end of the sixth round due to an eye injury.

-On August 6, 2025, Nakatani announced his intention to vacate his bantamweight titles and move up to super bantamweight.
+On 6 August 2025, Nakatani announced his intention to vacate his bantamweight titles and move up to super bantamweight.

+Nakatani vs Hernandez

+Making his super-bantamweight debut, Nakatani defeated Sebastian Hernandez by unanimous decision at Mohammed Abdo Arena in Riyadh, Saudi Arabia, on 27 December 2025.

+Nakatani vs. Inoue

+Nakatani faced off against the undisputed super-bantamweight champion Naoya Inoue on 2 May 2026, at the Tokyo Dome in Tokyo, Japan.
+Touted by the writers of the Associated Press and Yahoo News as the "biggest fight in Japanese boxing history", Nakatani lost to Inoue via unanimous decision with a scorecard of 116–112, 115–113, 116–112, and was subsequently handed his first loss in professional boxing.
+It was also reported after that during the fight, Nakatani fractured his left eye socket via an uppercut by Inoue in the 11th round of the fight.